qrutyy/RealEngine/README.md

 # RealEngine

 RealEngine is a simple, educational 2D game engine written in C, utilizing the SDL3 library for cross-platform graphics and input handling.
-It's designed to be a learning tool for those interested in game engine architecture and development.

 ## Features